 That said, if you eat out for each meal, you’re easily looking at 50$ a day spent on food, and an average dinner out in Iceland can cost you from 23-30$ per meal depending on what you’re getting.

 Tours and activities

-Prices regarding daily excursions highly depend on the sort of activities you want to take part of, there are many Iceland tours packages to choose from.
+Prices regarding daily excursions highly depend on the sort of activities you want to take part in, and there are many Iceland tour packages to choose from.
 Give or take, an average tour around The Golden Circle, for instance, can cost you 145$ for an all-day tour (11 hours).
-Otherwise, you can always rent a car and tour the island yourself so this is something you can add to your budget when you decide to either join tours or not.
+Otherwise, you can always rent a car and tour the island yourself, so this is something you can add to your budget when you decide to either join tours or not.